-With over 700,000 Project Management Professionals worldwide, the Project Management Institute’s certification program is now a standard across all industries.
+With a million Project Management Professionals worldwide, the Project Management Institute’s certification program is now a standard across all industries.
 Becoming a certified Project Management Professional (PMP)® involves meeting certain education and experience requirements, and passing a 200-question exam.
 (PMP Certification Handbook from PMI.)
 The PMP eligibility requirements are:

 35 contact hours of formal education and